To Multiply Me is to Divide Me

-Objective: SWBAT solve subtraction equations by using the appropriate steps.
+Objective: SWBAT solve multiplication equations by using the appropriate steps.

 Once the students are done writing, have them do an “I have that” activity.
 Students will recite ideas from their memory box out loud.
-For example, “I have, the inverse operation for an addition equation sis to use subtraction. ”.
+For example, “I have, the inverse operation for subtraction is addition”.
 If other students have that, they respond “I have that!” and cross it off their list.
 If they don’t have it, they can add it to their list.
 This continues until there are no more new ideas.

-Tools: To subtract me is to add me notes (do now)
+Tools: To multiply me is to divide me notes (do now)

 I will be going over with the students what an inverse operation means and how it applies to an equation.
-A few key points to remember are that opposite operations cancel each other out which means they equal zero.
-To connect the math to prior learning, you could ask them where they have seen that opposites make zero? (integers on the number line.
-Opposite integers are the same distance from zero) (SMP 2) Next, equations are like balances and they must be kept equal.
+A few key points to remember are that opposite operations cancel each other out which means they equal one.
+To connect their math to prior learning, you could ask the students what property says that if you multiply a number by 1 you get your number back.
+(Identity Property) (SMP 2) Next, equations are like balances and they must be kept equal.
 If I alter one side, I have to alter the other in the same way.
 Finally, since we know that there is only one solution to an equation, we must check the solution to support its validity (SMP 6)

 I will be going over this for each operation.
 I will be discussing what it means to be an inverse operation and what it takes to solve equations.
 This is an important concept for students to understand and the repetition will help them remember the steps.